Facelift New York

 *Individual patient results can vary

-What to Expect For Your Facelift in NYC
+What to Expect From A Facelift in NYC

 From the moment you wake up from the general anesthesia and open your eyes after your facelift surgery, you may not know quite what to expect.
 No matter what age you are, expect to still be the same "you," but the way you used to look, years ago, before the onset of facial lines, wrinkles, and maybe a sagging neckline.
 However, patience is not only a virtue, but it’s also the one virtue that will get you through the first few hours, days, and weeks after surgery.